It's Fire Cider Time! Learn How to Make This Classic Tonic Herbal Remedy

 *** 3-5 sliced cayenne peppers (or Jalapeno...I grow them all, so when I make this I just use the hot peppers on hand....but DEFINITELY the cayenne for it's healing properties)

-Raw unpasteurized Apple Cider Vinegar (with the "mother") I used a half gallon Mason jar, so you'll need quite a lot if you make this much at a time.
+*** Raw unpasteurized apple cider vinegar (with the "mother").
+I used a half gallon Mason jar, so you'll need quite a lot if you make this much at a time.
 You can also half the recipe and just use a quart size Mason jar too.
+NOTE: You can find out how to make your own raw apple cider vinegar here!

 How to Make Heidi's Version of Fire Cider